AlanKrajina/JS-learn/README.md

 The latest ECMAScript standard defines 8 data types:

-7 data types that are primitives:
+7 data types that are primitives:                // stored in memory on a STACK
 - `Boolean`
 - `Null`
 - `Undefined`